dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 challenge their capabilities.

-Fortunately, recent work in model interpretability and representation engineering\AT{reframe. recent tools let us....} has produced promising results which give hope towards understanding more and more of the internal thought processes of LLMs.
+Fortunately, recent work in model interpretability and representation engineering has produced promising results which give hope towards understanding more and more of the internal thought processes of LLMs.
 Here at $d_{model}$ , we can think of no better place to apply these new techniques than formal methods, where